gpillon/k4all/README.md

 # k4all ISO

-The `k4all` ISO provides a pre-configured Fedora CoreOS environment tailored for Kubernetes home mini-servers and virtual machines.
-This ISO includes essential tools and services like Kubernetes, Calico networking, the metrics server, Logical Volume Manager (LVM), and NGINX as an Ingress controller.
+The `k4all` ISO provides a pre-configured Fedora CoreOS environment tailored for Kubernetes home servers and virtual machines.
+This ISO includes also essential tools and services for k8s, Calico networking, the metrics server, Logical Volume Manager (LVM), and NGINX as an Ingress controller.

 ## Overview